kunjgit/GameZone/Games/Spell_Bee/README.md

 # Spell Bee

 The game is based on real life spelling bee competition.
+Listen to word and Enter correct spelling of that word.

+# How to Play

 To begin playing, click on "Begin" button and game will start.
 Player can listen to the pronunciation of word and can type in the answer bar.
 Player can also listen to the word used in a sentence or can see its meaning for proper guessin but it will charge him some score points.